HannimalCrackers/DHUM_73000/dashboardfails.md

 ——
 &nbsp;

-My workaround for this assignment ended up being to load each sheet to Tableau Public individually, which seems inefficient and takes up a lot of space because each sheet carries the whole workbook with it.
+My workaround for this assignment ended up being to load each sheet to Tableau Public individually, which seems inefficient and takes up a lot of the allotted server space on my Tableau profile because each sheet carries the whole workbook with it.
 But that was the only way I could figure out how to get the result I wanted.

 < [There's no place like home](./index.md)